irmavisa/iosbridge/README.md

 # iOSBridge

 Curriculum for iOSBridge.
-See the [Wiki](https://github.com/mobilebridge/iosbridge/wiki)
+See the [iOSBridge Wiki](https://github.com/mobilebridge/iosbridge/wiki)